-The WSCC does not advance a sum against a worker's pension:

-- if they are currently paying back a previous advance; or - if the worker requests a cash advance.
+The WSCC does not advance a sum against a worker's pension if they are currently paying back a previous advance.

-Advances are used for the purchase of specified goods or services.
-Advances are paid directly to the supplier of the goods or services for which the advance was requested.
+Advances are for the purchase of specified goods or services.
+Advances may be requested to be paid directly to the supplier of goods and services.
 When an advance is approved and paid, the worker's pension payments are put on hold until the advance is recovered.

 If a worker dies before repaying an advance, the WSCC may recover all monies advanced past the date of death from the estate.
-The Vice President, Stakeholder Services, considers the recovery amount and cost before seeking monies from the estate.
+The Vice President WSCC Northwest Territories considers the recovery amount and cost before seeking monies from the estate.